• The GR Corolla gets a mild update for 2025, which includes a new front fascia

 2025 Toyota GR Corolla

 Toyota also tuned the chassis to deliver improved traction during hard cornering.
-Key changes include the addition of rebound springs front and rear to reduce inner wheel lift during hard cornering, as well as revised rear coils and stabilizers to further improve tire contact in the curves.
+Key changes include the addition of rebound springs front and rear to reduce inner wheel lift during hard cornering, as well as revised rear coils and stabilizer bars to further improve tire contact in the curves.
 Toyota also raised the trailing arm mounting point, which the automaker said reduces rear squat during acceleration and improves stability when cornering.

 2025 Toyota GR Corolla